Your right to know

 - Dates of attendance, degrees, date of graduation and awards

-- Legitimate educational interest is the need to review an education record in order for a college official to carry out his or her responsibilities in regard to performing an administrative task outlined in the official’s duties, or performing a supervisory or instructional task directly related to the student’s education.
+Legitimate educational interest is the need to review an education record in order for a college official to carry out their responsibilities in regard to performing an administrative task outlined in the official’s duties, or performing a supervisory or instructional task directly related to the student’s education.

-- A college official is any person employed by the college in an administrative, supervisory, academic, research or support position; a person elected to the Board of Trustees; a student or college graduate serving on an official college committee or assisting another college official in performing his or her tasks; a person employed by or under contract to, or serving as the agent of, the college to perform a specific task.
+A college official is any person employed by the college in an administrative, supervisory, academic, research or support position; a person elected to the Board of Trustees; a student or college graduate serving on an official college committee or assisting another college official in performing their tasks; a person employed by or under contract to, or serving as the agent of, the college to perform a specific task.

 Beginning the first day of class, you have the following rights concerning your student records:

 - The right to inspect and review all material in your file(s) except:

 - Professional mental health treatment records to the extent necessary, in the judgment of the attending physician or professional counselor, to avoid detrimental effects to the mental health of the student or of others.
 These records may, however, be reviewed by a physician or other appropriate professional of your choice.